It's NOT a battle of strength, wit, or beauty -- it's a battle of NOODLES!!!!!! Read on for HG's latest (and possibly greatest!) food fight...

-FiberGourmet Pasta - With just 120 - 130 calories and 1g fat per 2-oz. serving, FiberGourmet has 40% fewer calories than real pasta.
-And they pack no less than a whopping 18 grams of fiber into each serving as well.
+FiberGourmet Pasta - With just 130 calories and 1g fat per 2-oz. serving, FiberGourmet has 40% fewer calories than real pasta.
+And it packs no less than a whopping 18 grams of fiber into each serving as well.
 That's HUGE!!!
-It comes in a variety of colors and flavors -- Classic, Spinach, Tomato, Garlic Parsley, Whole Wheat, and Chocolate -- but they all taste VERY similar (even the Chocolate).
+It comes in a variety of colors and flavors, but they all taste VERY similar.

-House Foods Tofu Shirataki Noodles - With just 20 calories and a measly half gram of fat (plus 2g fiber!) per serving, these noodles are the world's best kept secret.
+House Foods Tofu Shirataki Noodles - With just 10 calories and a measly half gram of fat (plus 2g fiber!) per serving, these noodles are the world's best kept secret.
 Ounce for ounce, you can literally eat TEN times as much of these as regular pasta, for the same calories.
 THAT makes us happy.
-They're also super-low in sodium (15mg), and they come in three different shapes -- Fettuccine, Spaghetti, and their newest (and some say BEST!) shape, Angel Hair.
-(FYI, the Angel Hair is in some stores now, and it should be available wherever the other Tofu Shirataki shapes are sold in just a few weeks.)
+They're also super-low in sodium (15mg), and they come in four different shapes -- Fettuccine, Spaghetti, Angel Hair, and Macaroni.

 Taste & Texture

 FiberGourmet Pasta - We've gotta hand it to FiberGourmet -- their pasta tastes EXACTLY like the real thing, right down to the authentic "al dente" texture.
 These noodles are unbelievable tasting.
 Right on target.
 In fact, they're almost TOO good.